 SECTION 2.13.
 Students should remain with their specific chaperone unless authorized by a The Leadership School staff member.

 SECTION 2.14.
 Students who become ill during the course of a field trip should be brought to a The Leadership School staff member.
-Parents of the student should be promptly contacted by the The Leadership School staff member.
+Parents of the student should be promptly contacted by The Leadership School staff member.
 The School staff member and chaperone will work collaboratively to ensure the child is properly attended.

 SECTION 2.15.
 All procedures and rules specific to a field trip shall be strictly adhered to by all parents, students, and The Leadership School staff.

-Weapons at School Model Policy[required]
+Weapons at School Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.